|Nutritional Guidelines (per serving)|

-- 1 large cone of Piloncillo (about 1 pound or 1/2 kilo) or approx. 1 pound of brown sugar
+- 1 large cone of Piloncillo (about 1 pound, or approximately 1 pound of brown sugar)

 - 1 whole ripe fresh pineapple

 Cut the crown off of the pineapple; discard it or use it to grow a new plant.
-Wash the outside of the pineapple with water and a little detergent, making sure to get rid of any dirt particles or potential bugs.
+Wash the outside of the pineapple with water, making sure to get rid of any dirt particles or potential bugs.